ags911/ags911/README.md

 <a href="https://github.com/ags911/udacity-dand/tree/main/project-3"><img align="left" width="250" height="150" img src="https://github.com/ags911/udacity-dand/blob/main/images/output_8_0.png"><a/>
 **[Project 3: We Rate Dogs Twitter Analysis](https://github.com/ags911/udacity-dand/blob/main/Project%203%20-%20Wrangle%20and%20Analyse%20Data/ipynb_files/act_report.ipynb)**

 Real-world data rarely comes clean.
 Using Python, we’ll gather data from a variety of sources, assess its quality and tidiness, then clean it.
-We will document our wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python and SQL.
+Our wrangling efforts will be documented in a Jupyter Notebook.
+Additionally, we will showcase our work through analyses and visualizations using Python and SQL, highlighting our data handling skills.

 <br>